 Welcome to Katherine Warington School

 Welcome to the website for the Katherine Warington School.
 The secondary school will be a fourth school for Harpenden and it is being set up by a partnership of the existing three secondary schools, the University of Hertfordshire and Rothamsted Research (who together form the Trust).
 The Governors of the three existing schools, having taken increased numbers over the last decade, decided that it was not feasible nor desirable for the current schools to continually expand.
-The solution was to put a proposal to the Education Funding Agency to commission a new secondary school.
+The solution was to put a proposal to the Education and Skills Funding Agency to commission a new secondary school.
 Hertfordshire County Council agreed to purchase the land for the school.
-And that brings us to where we are now – the site is bought, the EFA have agreed to build the school and the proposal has a project manager, a full set of governors, accountants and lawyers driving it forward.
-We have received notification that the Education Minister and Treasury have approved the deferral of the opening of the school to September 2018 and have also approved the full capital funding for the project.
+And that brings us to where we are now – the proposal has a principal designate, governors, accountants and lawyers driving it forward.
+The site is bought and final legal hurdles will be cleared in time for building work to commence this summer in time to open the school in September 2019.

 Please take some time to have a look around the website.
 It is slowly being populated with information as events unfold.
 As we get closer to opening, the site will carry regular updates on the build, uniform, staff recruitment, curriculum and more.